marcosgmgm/bet-loterry/README.md

 # Bet Lottery

-Preject create for tests with camunda and event sourcing
+Project create for tests with camunda and event sourcing

 ## Technology